-If you or a family member has suffered a serious injury as the result of a medical error, contact a medical malpractice lawyer at Neinstein today.
+If you or a family member has suffered a serious injury as the result of a medical error, contact Neinstein Medical Malpractice Lawyers today.
 Our head office is located at 1200 Bay St, Suite 800, in downtown Toronto.
-Call us toll-free at 1-866-798-6675 to arrange a free, no obligation case evaluation and consultation with one of our medical malpractice lawyers.
+Call us toll-free at 1-866-798-6723 to arrange a free, no obligation case evaluation and consultation with one of our medical malpractice lawyers.
 Neinstein offers service to the Peterborough area, and would be happy to assess your claim.

 The lawyers in our medical malpractice group at Neinstein are part of a winning team that is dedicated to patient safety.
 Our lawyers are frequently recommended by former clients and by the Lexpert directory.

 Duncan Embury leads the medical malpractice team as a top-listed advocate by Lexpert and Best Lawyers Canada in 2020/2021.
 He is also a recipient of the Lexpert Zenith Award (2010) and the OTLA Distinguished Service Award (2013).
 All of the medical malpractice lawyers at Neinstein are passionate advocates both inside the courtroom and in the medical-legal community.

 Contact a Neinstein medical malpractice lawyer today to schedule your free consultation at no obligation to you.
 If you or someone you love has suffered from the effects of medical malpractice, let our experience work for you.

 If you or someone you love has suffered from the effects of medical malpractice, a lawyer at Neinstein LLP can help.
 Our medical negligence specialists will fight for your rights and the protection of your family when it is needed the most.
 Let our experience work for you.